There are different forms of communication: verbal and nonverbal communication, written communication…

 Of course you can disagree with others without being disagreeable yourself.
-By the last sentence I mean we can air our or present our different opinions and at the same time be nice, sensitive and respectful.
+By the last sentence I mean you can air your different opinions and at the same time being nice, sensitive and respectful.

 A nonobservance of this simple ethic is the reason why some conversations end in violence or deadlock.

 Try To Understand the mood of the communicator.

 When someone who is in an emotional state tries to communicate with you, what they are trying to do is project their feelings on to you.
 How you respond to the people depends on how you understand them.
 So in order for you to respond appropriately to someone in that state of mind, you must first understand them.

 In order for you to do that, you have to try and decipher the facial expression of the communicator and the underlying message that the tone of their voice conveys.
 By so doing, you will better understand the mood that the communicator is in and then try respond accordingly.

 There are three ways human beings listen:

 Of course the third way of listening is the most appropriate.
 No matter the topic, listening patiently calms your nerves and equips you for the right response.

 It is true that the tendency to become restless and impatient is almost inevitable especially when the topic being discussed is of little or no interest to you, but defying the urge to rudely interrupt or walk away is a character ethic you will be proud you exercised when the conversation ends.